cristianoliveira/awesome4girls/README.md

   - [Women Who Go](http://www.womenwhogo.org/)

-    We are women in the #golang community.
-Twitter: https://twitter.com/womenwhogo
+    We are women in the #golang community (Twitter: https://twitter.com/womenwhogo).

 ### Java
 ([Go to top](#awesome4girls--))